perlwasm/talk-perlcic-2020/index.md

 ```

 Note:
 The next trick I want to show you is calling a Perl subroutine that takes a string from WebAssembly.
-This is exactly the sort
-of thing that you need to deal with by-the-way- if you were writing a WASI implementation as I was describing earlier.

 The thing that the callback needs to know is which memory region to read from, since there could be multiple WebAssembly modules
 in your program.

+This is exactly the sort of thing that you need to deal with by-the-way- if you were writing a WASI implementation as I was
+describing earlier, because a lot of WASI's functionality requires reading and writing the caller's memory region.

 1. For that context, we are going to import the wasm_caller_memory function, which is somewhat inspired by the Perl caller function.
-They both give us information about who is calling us.
+They both give us information about who is calling us in the current context.
 2. Next we write a function to print a wasm string.
 3. Since we can only pass numbers, we pass a memory offset
-4. We call the wasm_caller_memory function which returns the memory region that we need
+4. We call the wasm_caller_memory function which returns the memory region that we need.
-If the subroutine were called from Perl, this returns undef.
+If the subroutine happens to be called from Perl, this will give us undef.
 5. With the pointer and offset we can convert the C string to a Perl string and print it out.
 6. From the WebAssembly side we import the print_wasm_string function from the main package using the appropriate
 function signature.
-7. We use a WebAssembly data segment to store the string in, though we could also use dynamically allocated memory
+7. We use a WebAssembly data segment to store the string in.
+Alternatively, we could also use dynamically allocated memory
 8. Finally we can write our run function, which calls the perl subroutine.

+---

+Not pretty

+Note:
-After working so easily in WebAssembly with numbers, the complexity with working with strings makes just makes me want to cry.
+After working so easily in WebAssembly with numbers, the complexity of working with strings makes just makes me want to cry.
 Espeically as a Perl programmer where strings are sort of our thing.

 ---